TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/GlobalVariables/Index.rst

 .. note::
-   Variables in italics *may* be set in a script prior to inclusion of :file:`init.php` so they are optional.
+   Variables in italics *may* be set in a script prior to the bootstrap process so they are optional.

 .. note::